codefellows/seattle-301d31/15-project-week-kickoff/README.md

 	- breathe
 	- recuperate
 	- plan to plan to plan with your project team
+	- get to any resubmits
 	- Take the 301 Final Exam (allow a couple of hours for it)

 - Monday morning
 	- Get together with your team and complete the project proposal as outlined in the Day 16 README doc.
+	- Establish a "Group Agreement" document (see the adjacent doc in this repo for more information)
 	- Be sure to have a plan in place for your GitHub procedures within your team.
 This should be written down or shared in a document as THE source of truth.
 	- In addition to the project itself, be sure to put together a plan for how your team will address the problem domain and deconstruct it into tasks/TODO items.
 	- When your proposal is complete, meet with the instructional staff to get it reviewed and approved.
 After that you are ready to start building.